I live in a rural area and am not close to any of the in-person support groups for this type of prenatal loss.

 Have a question for Ending a Wanted Pregnancy?
 Email us.

 My husband and I decided to end our pregnancy seven months ago after learning our baby had severe issues due to Amniotic Band Syndrome.
-I tried several times to sign up for a Yahoo listserv that was featured prominently on a different “termination after poor prenatal diagnosis” web site, but got absolutely no response.
+I tried several times to sign up for a Yahoo listserv that was featured prominently on the A Heartbreaking Choice® website but got absolutely no response.
 I’m still struggling with our decision almost daily.
 I just need to talk to someone who has been there.

 I do have a counselor and she helps me with my grief, but it’s not like I miscarried spontaneously.
 This is just so different from other prenatal losses.
 I don’t know where to turn next.
 How do you deal with this?
 Where can I find support?